switch180/aws-dynamodb-recommendation/readme.md

 1. Fetches CloudWatch metrics data for the DynamoDB table
 2. Estimates the cost of the DynamoDB table based on the target read and write utilization and minimum capacity units
-3. Recommends the best provisioned mode for the DynamoDB table based on the cost estimate
+3. Recommends the best throughput mode for the DynamoDB table based on the usage
-4. Recommends the best reserved capacity settings for the DynamoDB table based on the cost estimate

 **Please note that the simulation of DynamoDB usage is based on the provided metrics and other assumptions, and it might be different from the actual usage.**
 # Deployment